Great Tibet Tour Logo GREAT TIBET TOUR ®

 From San Francisco or Los Angeles, for example, you can book a flight to any of these gateway cities.
 If you depart from JFK International Airport in New York and land at CTU Airport in Chengdu, the non-stop flight takes only 15 hours and costs about 730 USD.
 If you depart from BWI Airport in D.C. and land at PEK Airport in Beijing, the ticket is about 500 USD with a 19-hour duration.

-Once you arrive in mainland China, you can either book a flight or board a train to Lhasa, Tibet.
+Once you arrive in mainland China, you can either board a flight or a train to Lhasa, Tibet.

 By Plane to Lhasa, Tibet